google/WebFundamentals/src/_langs/en/tools/setup/remote-debugging/remote-debugging.markdown

 **Note**: The version of Chrome on your device determines the version of DevTools used during remote debugging.
 For this reason, the remote debugging DevTools might differ from the version that you normally use.

-## Access Site on iOS or Windows Device
+## Access site on iOS or Windows device

 To debug Safari for iOS, follow these steps: